 What about Baptisms, Weddings and Funerals?

-Funerals can now take place in church as well as at the graveside or Crematorium, however there are still restrictions as to who can attend and the number of mourners, currently 30, to adhere to social distancing and public health advice for those more vulnerable.
+Funerals can still take place in church as well as at the graveside or Crematorium, however there are still restrictions as to who can attend and the number of mourners, to adhere to social distancing and public health advice.
+The current guidance suggests that there can be 30 people at a funeral service and 6 at a burial, scattering of ashes or similar linked service.
 Your funeral director and minister will be able to advise you of this further.

 For more information about Baptisms, Weddings or Funerals, please email SAC-Admin@newcreationchurches.org.uk or email@example.com